sheikhartin/notebooks-everywhere/README.md

 - [Exploratory data analysis on Titanic dataset](Titanic_EDA.ipynb): Nothing, just a simple EDA along with building models using FLAML on one of the most well-known datasets!

+- [Exploring the car evaluation dataset](Car_Evaluation_EDA.ipynb): Another famous dataset that we analyze and build models using two different AutoML frameworks...

 #### Machine Learning

 - [Accuracy score measuring](Accuracy_Score_Measuring.ipynb): Implementation of some well-known metrics to get the accuracy of your model.